-HEPA air purifiers reduce risk alongside other measures.
-These include: vaccinations, masks, open windows, staggered playtimes, outside activities.
+High efficiency particulate air (HEPA) filters reduce risk alongside other measures.
+These include: vaccinations, masks, open windows and cross ventilation, staggered playtimes and outside activities.

 YES to true HEPA